Updated: 19th July 2022

 - If we must do so in order to satisfy applicable law or regulation.

-- If we take any of the steps referred to in Section 4(j), we may ask you to stop using your Card and either return it to us or destroy it.
-If after further investigations we have a reasonable belief that the circumstances leading to the suspension or restriction of your Card Account no longer apply, we will remove the restrictions and/or issue you with a replacement Card as appropriate.
+- If we take any of the steps referred to in Section 5(g), we may ask you to stop using your Card and either return it to us or destroy it.
+If after further investigations we have a reasonable belief that the circumstances leading to the suspension or restriction of your Card and/or OnePay Account no longer apply, we will remove the restrictions and/or issue you with a replacement Card as appropriate.

 - In some circumstances Merchants may require verification that your Available Funds will cover the Transaction amount and initiate a hold on your Available Funds for that Examples include rental cars.
-In the event a Merchant places pre-authorisation on the Card Account, you will not have access to these funds until the Transaction is complete or released by the Merchant which may take up to 30 days.
+In the event a Merchant places pre-authorisation on the OnePay Account, you will not have access to these funds until the Transaction is complete or released by the Merchant which may take up to 30 days.

-- If you use your Card at a fuelling station, subject to Merchant acceptance, your Card Account may need to be pre-authorised for a pre-determined amount in the relevant currency.
+- If you use your Card at a fuelling station, subject to Merchant acceptance, your OnePay Account may need to be pre-authorised for a pre-determined amount in the relevant currency.
 If you do not use the whole pre-authorisation or do not have Available Funds to obtain a pre-authorisation, it is possible that the pre-authorised amount will be held for up to 30 days before becoming available to you again.

 - If you are aged 16 or 17, you will not be able to use your Card for gambling transactions or with the following Merchants: bars, cocktail lounges, discotheques, nightclubs and taverns, cigar stores and stands and any other Merchants we restrict from time to time for age related reasons.